SOBOS-GmbH/public_waterlevel_api_doc/README.md

 **Helper classes**
 - basic_api_access.py: Helper class that eases API access for you
-- auth_token_generator.py: Helper class to help you authenticate at
+- auth_token_generator.py: Helper class to help you authenticate